Faculty and Staff

 Alexandra Zaballa, MD

-Sea Mar, Site Director
+Sea Mar, co-Site Director

 Alexandra Zaballa (she/her) received her undergraduate degree in Biology with a minor in Diversity Studies at the University of Washington.
 She earned her medical degree from the University of Washington School of Medicine, completing both the Underserved Pathway and Hispanic Health Pathway.
 She completed residency in 2019 at Swedish Cherry Hill Family Medicine Residency where she worked at Sea Mar South Park.
 After graduation she continued her work at Sea Mar Burien practicing full spectrum family medicine.
 She joined the faculty at Swedish Cherry Hill Family Medicine in 2022 as the Sea Mar Site Director.
 Her clinical interests include reproductive health and obstetrics, immigrant and refugee health particularly in the Latinx community, social justice and advocacy, and addiction medicine.
 Outside of the clinic and hospital, Alexandra enjoys spending time with her husband and family, quality time with friends, and all things outdoors including running, hiking, biking and playing soccer.